sholtta/TechBBS-CPU-alert/README.md

 Create a file called `.env` inside the repository folder containing following parameters:

-`CPUS` contains the wanted CPUs to search for seperated ny whitespace `BOT_TOKEN` has the token of your Telegram bot `CHAT_ID` has the chat ID of your bot's chat `DEFAULT_TIMEOUT` is default timeout in seconds for requests `MAX_THREAD_AGE` is maximum thread age before old threads are deleted from data JSON
+`CPUS` contains the wanted CPUs to search for seperated ny whitespace.
+`BOT_TOKEN` has the token of your Telegram bot.
+`CHAT_ID` has the chat ID of your bot's chat.
+`DEFAULT_TIMEOUT` is default timeout in seconds for requests.
+`MAX_THREAD_AGE` is maximum thread age before old threads are deleted from data JSON.

 ```
 CPUS="5900X 9800X3D"